Homes, Heat and Healthy Kids Study

 Respiratory infections are the main reason for hospital admission in preschool children and are associated with cold, damp housing.
 Childhood respiratory infections have lifelong consequences, increasing the risk of asthma and premature adult death.
 In Scotland, at least 1 in 5 households struggle to heat their homes.
 We do not yet know how many preschool respiratory infections could be prevented by tackling underheating.

-The Scottish Government are carrying out measures such as installing insulation or replacing a boiler try to make homes easier to heat.
+The Scottish Government are carrying out measures such as installing insulation or replacing a boiler to try to make homes easier to heat.
 However, as well as keeping warm air in, some measures also trap in mould, smoke and air pollution, potentially increasing the risk of respiratory infections.

 For the first time, we can now link data on a child’s health with every home they have ever lived in across Scotland.
 This means we can look at the link between housing and children’s health in more detail than ever before.
 This study is creating a new anonymous dataset linking electronic health records with data on home energy efficiency and energy use, smart meters, high street banking, air pollution and climate.